-(a) Each executory contract and unexpired lease to which any of the Debtors is a party shall be deemed automatically rejected as of the Effective Date, unless such executory contract or unexpired lease (1) will have been previously assumed by one or more of the Debtor, (2) is the subject of a motion to assume filed on or before the Confirmation Date or (3) is listed on the schedule of assumed contracts and leases annexed as Exhibit 7 to this Plan of a supplement thereto.
-The Debtors may at any time on or before the Confirmation Date (or, with respect to any executory contract or unexpired lease for which there is a dispute regarding the nature or the amount of any cure, at any time on or before the entry of a Final Order resolving such dispute) modify the list of executory contracts and unexpired leases to delete therefrom or add thereto any executory contract or unexpired lease, in which event such executory contract or unexpired lease will be deemed to be rejected, assumed or assumed and assigned, as the case may be.

-- (b) The Debtors will provide notice of any modifications to the list of executory contracts and unexpired leases to the parties to the executory contracts or unexpired leases affected thereby and their counsel (if known) and to the Purchaser.
-The fact that any contract or lease is listed in the list of executory contracts and unexpired leases will not constitute or be construed as an admission that such contract or lease is an executory contract or unexpired lease within the meaning of section 365 of the Bankruptcy Code or that the Reorganized Debtor or the Purchaser has any liability thereunder. - (c) The Reorganized Debtor reserves the right to file a motion on or before the Confirmation Date to assume and assign or reject any executory contract or unexpired lease whether or not identified in the Plan Supplement. - (d) The Confirmation Order will constitute an order of the Bankruptcy Court approving such rejections, pursuant to section 365 of the Bankruptcy Code, as of the Effective Date.
+- Each executory contract and unexpired lease to which any of the (a) Debtors is a party shall be deemed automatically rejected as of the date of the Sale, an Alternative Sale, or an Auction, unless such executory contract or unexpired lease (1) will have been previously assumed by one or more of the Debtor, (2) is the subject of a motion to assume filed on or before the Confirmation Date, (3) is listed on the schedule of assumed contracts and leases annexed as Exhibit 7 to this Plan of a supplement thereto, or (4) is identified by R&W, in the event the Sale closes, or by the purchaser at an Alternative Sale or Auction as a contract or lease such purchaser elects to have assumed and assigned to it.
+The Debtors may at any time on or before Closing (as defined in the Plan) of the Sale, Alternative Sale, or Auction, as applicable (or, with respect to any executory contract or unexpired lease for which there is a dispute regarding the nature or the amount of any cure, at any time on or before the entry of a Final Order resolving such dispute) modify the list of executory contracts and unexpired leases to delete therefrom or add thereto any executory contract or unexpired lease, in which event such executory contract or unexpired lease will be deemed to be rejected, assumed or assumed and assigned, as the case may be. - (b) The Debtors will provide notice of any modifications to the list of executory contracts and unexpired leases to the parties to the executory contracts or unexpired leases affected thereby and their counsel (if known) and to R&W, in the case of the Sale or to a purchaser at an Alternative Sale or Auction.
+The fact that any contract or lease is listed in the list of executory contracts and unexpired leases will not constitute or be construed as an admission that such contract or lease is an executory contract or unexpired lease within the meaning of section 365 of the Bankruptcy Code or that the Reorganized Debtor or the Purchaser has any liability thereunder. - (c) The Reorganized Debtor reserves the right to file a motion on or before the Closing of the Sale, Alternative Sale, or Auction, as applicable, to assume and assign or reject any executory contract or unexpired lease whether or not identified in the Plan Supplement. - (d) The Confirmation Order will constitute an order of the Bankruptcy Court approving such rejections, pursuant to section 365 of the Bankruptcy Code, as of the Effective Date for executory contracts and unexpired leases identified as ones to be rejected prior to Confirmation and a further Order of the Bankruptcy Court pursuant to section 365 of the Bankruptcy Code approving the rejection of executory contracts and unexpired leases identified thereafter will be entered in connection with the Closing and will be effective as of the Closing.